oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/07-spa/spa.md

     ```
     <copy>
-    alter session set optimizer_features_enable='11.2.0.4';
+    alter session reset optimizer_index_cost_adj;
     </copy>
     ```

-15. Re-analyze the workload based on *ELAPSED\_TIME*.
+16. Re-analyze the workload based on *ELAPSED\_TIME*.
 This allows you to see the impact of the change on the database.

     ```
     <copy>